 Brain stimulation therapies, such as Eye Movement Desensitization and Reprocessing (EMDR) and Transcranial Magnetic Stimulation (TMS), can effectively treat some types of depression when medication has failed or the side effects of a medication have proven to be too much to handle.

-Get The Help You Deserve At Our Depression Therapy in Louisville, KY
+Get The Help You Deserve At Our Depression Treatment in Louisville, KY

 We take a comprehensive and holistic approach to our, including medical intervention and cognitive behavioral therapy as well as holistic services like experiential therapies.
 This approach has successfully helped drug abusers go on to live happy, productive, and sober lives.
 Reach out to us today.